Art music

 Art music (alternatively called classical music, cultivated music, serious music, and canonic music) is music considered to be of high phonoaesthetic value.
 It typically implies advanced structural and theoretical considerations or a written musical tradition.
 In this context, the terms "serious" or "cultivated" are frequently used to present a contrast with ordinary, everyday music (i.e. popular and folk music, also called "vernacular music").
-Many cultures have art music traditions; in the Western world the term typically refers to Western classical music.
+Many cultures have art music traditions; in the Western world, the term typically refers to Western classical music.

 Definition

 In Western literature, "Art music" is mostly used to refer to music descending from the tradition of Western classical music.
 Musicologist Philip Tagg refers to the elitism associated with art music as one of an "axiomatic triangle consisting of 'folk', 'art' and 'popular' musics".
 He explains that each of these three is distinguishable from the others according to certain criteria.
 According to Bruno Nettl, "Western classical music" may also be synonymous with "art music", "canonic music", "cultivated music", "serious music", as well as the more flippantly used "real music" and "normal music".
 Musician Catherine Schmidt-Jones defines art music as "a music which requires significantly more work by the listener to fully appreciate than is typical of popular music".
-In her view, "[t]his can include the more challenging types of jazz and rock music, as well as Classical".
+In her view, "this can include the more challenging types of jazz and rock music, as well as Classical".

 The term "art music" refers primarily to classical traditions (including contemporary as well as historical classical music forms) that focus on formal styles, invite technical and detailed deconstruction and criticism, and demand focused attention from the listener.
 In strict western practice, art music is considered primarily a written musical tradition, preserved in some form of music notation, as opposed to being transmitted orally, by rote, or in recordings (like popular and traditional music).